Kosovo entry requirements for Slovenia passport holders

 Hotel booking or host invitation

-Border officers may ask where you're staying, especially if you arrive without a clear itinerary.
-A hotel confirmation email or a letter from a host with their address and phone number is enough.
-Airbnb bookings are accepted.Recommended
+Immigration may ask where you're staying.
+A hotel confirmation email or a letter from your host with their address and phone number is enough.
+Keep it accessible on your phone.Recommended

 Proof of funds